Biden tells Democrats he had a medical check-up after debate disaster

 Joe Biden was said to have undergone a medical check-up after last week’s debate as he revealed the prognosis to a group of 20 governors, sources say.

-The 81-year-old president was reportedly probed about his health by a senior Democrat as concerns grow over his mental fitness, after his faltering performance at the first debate of the 2024 election on Thursday – which the president blamed on both a cold and jet lag.
+The 81-year-old president was reportedly probed about his health by a senior Democrat as concerns grow over his mental fitness in the wake of his faltering performance at the first debate of the 2024 election on Thursday – which the president blamed on both a cold and jet lag.

-Three senior Democrats have either publicly called on Biden to drop out of the race for the White House, or announced he would lose on polling day.
-The polls have also tipped in favour of Donald Trump, who takes a six-point lead over the Democrat presidential candidate.
+Three senior Democrats have either publicly called on Biden to drop out of the race for the White House or predicted that he will lose on polling day.
+The polls have also tipped in favor of Donald Trump, who has taken a six-point lead over the Democratic presidential candidate.

-A person familiar with the president’s schedule claimed he was partaking in a brief, non-exhaustive check-up days after the debate due to his cold symptoms, adding that it included no major tests.
+A person familiar with the president’s schedule claimed he had partaken in a brief, non-exhaustive check-up days after the debate due to his cold symptoms, adding that it included no major tests.

-Biden’s announcement arrived just hours after White House press secretary Karine Jean-Pierre dodged reporters’ questions asking whether the president had been examined by medical professionals since last week’s debate.
+Biden’s announcement came just hours after White House press secretary Karine Jean-Pierre dodged reporters’ questions as they asked whether the president had been examined by medical professionals since last week’s debate.

 “The president has regular annual physicals that we release in a thorough report,” she said, adding: “We’re going to continue to do that.”

 On Tuesday, The Independent’s White House correspondent Andrew Feinberg grilled Jean-Pierre, asking her about rumors that Biden has dementia.
-She denied that the president has any form of degenerative brain disease, adding she hopes the same question is put forward to Trump’s campaign.
+She denied that the president has any form of degenerative brain disease, adding that she hoped the same question would be put forward to Trump’s campaign.

-Jean-Pierre attested that Biden “did not have a great night” the evening he took on Donald Trump in Atlanta, Georgia, adding the caveat that he “knows how to deliver for the American people.”
+Jean-Pierre attested that Biden “did not have a great night” on the evening that he took on Trump in Atlanta, Georgia, adding the caveat that he “knows how to deliver for the American people.”

 The sentiment has been echoed by first lady Jill Biden, who after the debate told Vogue that “those 90 minutes” should not “define the four years he’s been president.”